 URL redirects are necessary to provide web browsers with a positive and smooth flowing UX.
 When a webpage is taken offline, you need to redirect visitors so they don’t get frustrated and leave your site.
 A 301 redirect is usually the best way to do this – both for your users and your business.

 A solid redirection strategy can impact conversions and doing it right will keep your website in Google’s good books.
 It is also something you need to consider when it comes to URL shortening.
 Short links work by directing users who click on a short link from the short link’s location to the destination of the original, long link.
+When it comes to URL shortening, it’s best to use one that carries the SEO “link juice” like Rebrandly.

 What is a 301 Redirect?